Heartbreak as TV presenter and comedian Paul O’Grady has died at the age of 67, his partner Andre Portasio has said.

 “I know that he would want me to thank you for all the love you have shown him over the years.”

-O’Grady and Portasio were married during a low-key wedding ceremony in 2017.
+Entertainer Paul O’Grady and his partner Portasio were married during a low-key wedding ceremony in 2017.

 During his career, he hosted The Paul O’Grady Show, Blind Date and Blankety Blank, as well as ITV’s multi-award-winning For The Love Of Dogs.